7.5 Participating groups

 The Scheme allows for 2 or more participating institutions to form a participating group.
 When this occurs, the institutions are known as 'associates' of one another.
 A participating group must also have a representative.
 Group associates will be jointly and severally liable with their representative to provide redress.
 This allows the Scheme to recover funding liability from the representative for any one of the associates in the group for a person's redress.

-Before participating non-government institutions can become a group, the Minister for Social Services must be satisfied that there is a sufficient connection between the participating institutions.
+Before participating non-government institutions can become a group, the Minister for Families and Social Services must be satisfied that there is a sufficient connection between the participating institutions.

 Once an institution is included within a participating group, it cannot be a member of another participating group.